lillallol/declarative-tree/README.md

 describe(stringToTreeHorizontalFactory.name, () => {
     it(`
-        returns a function that converts a tree to string, according to the instructions the factory has been provided
+        returns a function that converts a string to tree, according to the instructions the factory has been provided
     `, () => {
         const stringToAVLTree = stringToTreeHorizontalFactory<